Pelican Stadium

-Pelican Stadium, originally known as Heinemann Park (1915–1937), was a sports stadium in New Orleans, Louisiana from 1915 to 1957.
+Pelican Stadium, originally known as Heinemann Park (1915–1937), was a sports stadium in New Orleans, Louisiana, from 1915 to 1957.

 Heinemann Park namesake

 Alexander Julius (A.J.)
 Heinemann was an officer and shareholder in the New Orleans Pelicans baseball organization, but the principal owner of the Pelicans was Charles Somers.
 Heinemann was, however, the principal owner of the stadium and grounds where the Pelicans played.
 He began his career as a peanut and soda-pop vendor at Sportsman's Park in New Orleans and worked his way up through the ranks.
 He died from a self-inflicted gunshot wound in his office at the ballpark in January 1930.

 Tenants

 It was most notably used by the New Orleans Pelicans baseball team from 1915 through 1957.
 The New Orleans Negro league baseball teams, the New Orleans Black Pelicans and New Orleans Creoles, also played at the stadium.
 The New Orleans–St. Louis Stars also played half of their home games here in 1941.

-The ballpark was the Cleveland Guardians' spring training location in 1916–1920 and 1928–1939; the Boston Red Sox held their spring training at the ballpark in 1925–1927.
+The ballpark was the Cleveland Indians spring training location in 1916–1920 and 1928–1939; the New York Yankees spring training site in 1922 and the Boston Red Sox held their spring training at the ballpark in 1925–1927.